Yandex Cloud

 3. Select the gpt-user account and click Add.

-To allow the service account to access the model, create an API key.
+To enable the service account to access the model, create an API key.

 Management console